semgrep/semgrep-docs/docs/playground.md

 #### The pattern syntax is invalid

 Check your metavariable definitions, and use of operators.
 Metavariables must be uppercase letters preceded by a dollar sign $, such as `$PAYMENT_OUTPUT` or `$X`.
-Refer to Pattern syntax[https://semgrep.dev/docs/writing-rules/pattern-syntax/].
+Refer to [Pattern syntax](../writing-rules/pattern-syntax/).

 #### The YAML syntax is unparsable in Advanced view

 Check for spelling and indentation issues.
-The key names must match Semgrep's schema[https://semgrep.dev/docs/writing-rules/rule-syntax/].
+The key names must match [Semgrep's schema](https://semgrep.dev/docs/writing-rules/rule-syntax/).

 #### The rule does not behave as expected or does not find the desired match